-I am writing to you in my role as Fellow and Tutor in Italian at Somerville College to provide you with some preliminary information about the Italian course at Oxford and the work that students are expected to undertake over the summer in preparation for beginning their course in October.
+Congratulations on making your offer!
+I am delighted to be writing to you in my role as Fellow and Tutor in Italian at Somerville College to provide you with some preliminary information about the Italian course at Oxford and the work that students are expected to undertake over the summer in preparation for beginning their course in October.
+I look forward to seeing you in Michaelmas term.